 If you live in tornado alley as well, you know that by getting yourself and your family to the innermost room or hallway in your home (as far away from windows as possible), in your basement or storm shelter if you live in an apartment or mobile home is safest.
 But what should you take with you to your shelter?

-1. Have EVERYONE put on their tennis shoes before heading to your shelter
+1. Have EVERYONE put on their tennis shoes

 If the worst happens, you don’t want to be barefoot or in your socks, climbing over the rubble after a tornado.